sabbiu/sabbiushah.com.np/content/blog/p-norms-taxicab-norm-euclidean-norm-and-infinity-norm.md

 ---
 title: 'p-Norms (Taxicab Norm, Euclidean Norm and ∞-norm)'
 date: 2018-12-23T00:46:14.829Z
-spoiler: 'In Linear Algebra, norms are the measure of distance.'
+spoiler: 'In Linear Algebra, norms are the measure of distance.
+Here, we derive 1-norm, 2-norm and infinity-norm and visualize them as a unit circle.'
 tags:
   - linear algebra
   - norms
-  - maths
 keywords:
   - linear algebra
   - norms